borenstein-lab/drug_microbiome/README.md

 **Scripts and files overview**
 These scripts allow for replicating the results presented in the paper.
+Please see more specific instructions within each folder.
 The scripts and files included in this repository are detailed below according to their role in the manuscript:

 1 - data_preprocessing